hoanhan101/gray/_posts/2019-08-23-i-will-teach-you-to-be-rich.md

 title: Ramit Sethi, I Will Teach You to Be Rich
 summary: How to earn more, save more and live a rich life
 category: Key-takeaways-from-important-reading
-tags: [blog, spending, saving, investing, rich]
+tags: [book, spending, saving, investing, rich, compound]
 ---

 How to earn more, save more and live a rich life: